manvirheer/manvirheer-portfolio/docs/Routing.md

 ## Introduction to Next.js App Router

 Next.js 13+ introduced the App Router.
-In this architecture, every folder represents a route segment and a `page.tsx` file within a folder makes that route publicly accessible.
+In this architecture, every folder inside the `app` directory represents a route segment.
+A `page.tsx` file within a route segment makes that route publicly accessible.

 ## Project Routes Structure
 ```